 - Find a course partner: Visit the fall 2024 and spring 2025 Course Matching Pages to look for a match for your course.
 Remember, the two courses do not need to be the same, but they must overlap in ways that connecting them provides an international dimension that adds value to both courses.
 When you find a course that looks promising as a match, contact the instructor to discuss the possibility of connecting your courses.

 - Submit a Global Course Connection Proposal: Once you have identified a course partner, together you complete a Global Course Connection proposal and the Global Course Connections Information Table.
 Send the proposal and table to Simon Gray.

-- Offer the course: Instructors whose proposal has been accepted and who complete a Globally Connected Course will receive a $250 stipend at the end of the term after they have completed a course experience survey.
+- Offer the course: Instructors for 2024-25 whose proposal has been accepted and who complete a Globally Connected Course will receive a $500 (USD) stipend at the end of the term after they have completed a course experience survey.